prp2606/WeShare/README.md

 ### Welcome to WeShare!

-This is a WEB CHAT APPLICATION made using ReactJS, ExpressJS, NodeJS and SocketIO.
-Just join-in in a room and share the room name with your friends.
+This is a REALTIME WEB CHAT APPLICATION made using ReactJS, ExpressJS, NodeJS and SocketIO.
+Just join-in in a room with a unique username and share the room-name with your friends.
 That's it.
 Chat with friends, enjoy and leave the room.

 Want to chat right now?
 Visit https://weshare.netlify.app